 So what exactly is ROI and, as Level 5, what does it measure?
 First of all, it builds on Level 4: Results, which are the business results linked to the training program.
 According to Phillips, ROI compares these business results to the costs of the training program.
 Level 5 is developed by collecting Level 4 data, converting the data to monetary values, and comparing those values with the cost of the program in order to provide the return on training investment.

 The actual Phillips Evaluation Model looks like this:

-Phillips says that when a training program is implemented, it should create a chain of impact at several levels, ultimately ending in ROI.
+Phillips says that when a program is implemented, it should create a chain of impact at several levels, ultimately ending in training program ROI.
 A chain of impact needs to occur as skills and knowledge (Level 2) are learned and applied on the job (Level 3) to produce business impact (Level 4).

 At each level, measurements need to be taken to determine whether the business impact was actually caused by the program.
 If there is a negative ROI, it should be easy to identify which link in the chain was broken.
 For example, did the participants not learn (Level 2) or were they not able to successfully apply the new learning on the job (Level 3)?

 Calculating ROI is not an easy process, but here's a great step-by-step example of Jack Phillip’s process for calculating ROI from the Leopard Learning Blog.

 The first step in the process is to collect pre-program data as a baseline measure so you can compare metrics before and after training.
 Here is an example that shows how this can work: